InEngine/TableUI/README.md

 npm run build
 ```

-Release checklist: run `npm run build` so `public/css/tableui.css` stays up to date for consumers who use the static
+That uses `resources/css/tableui-standalone.css` as the Vite input and writes `public/css/tableui.css`.
+Run
-file.
+`npm run build` before a release so that static file stays current for those consumers.

 The config includes: